Kilonova24/Novafield/README.md

 * GRiNDTerraverse Encounters Chance - Less Probability
 * CoS: Mode - Realfuel
 * Real 02: Boost Pack 02 Usage - Disabled

+Note: For the Suit Display settings to work you need to be on the Hide Spacesuit in Settlements setting from your Spacesuit inventory UI.
-* Suit Display - Settlements - Prepared
+* Suit Display: Settlements - Prepared
-* Suit Display - Spaceships - Casual
+* Suit Display: Spaceships - Casual

 ## Recommended Display Settings
 * Brightness - 2.62
-* Contrast - 0.63 (Adjust this setting if your game is too dark/bright)
+* Contrast - 0.90
 * Crowd Density - Medium (Helps with NPCs getting stuck and the invisible body parts on crowds bug)
 * Film Grain - 0
 * Depth of Field - On

+## Recommended Accessibility Settings
+* Dialogue Camera: Off
+* First Person FOV: 100
+* Always Show Landing Camera: On